thanhbl-hust/thanhbl-do-24/sql/sql-task.md

 NoSQL databases include several different models for accessing and managing data, each suited to specific use cases.

+  - Document: a type of NoSQL database that can be used to store and query data as JSON-like documents

+  - Key-value: a type of NoSQL uses a simple key-value method to store data.
+It stores data as a collection of key-value pairs in which a key serves as a unique identifier.

+  - Wide-column: Wide Column Store is a type of NoSQL database that stores data in columns instead of rows.
+It is purpose-built for high scalability and high write/read speed.

+  - Graph: a type of NoSQL uses mathematical graph theory to show data connections.

 <div style="text-align: center;">
   <img src="pic/types-of-nosql.png" alt="Description of image" style="max-width: 500px; width: 100%; height: auto;">
 </div>